brsynth/rpbasicdesign/README.md

 The BASIC linker set is a major piece of the BASIC assembly method.
 For a detailed explanation of the BASIS approach, see Storch et. al., ACS Synth.
 Biol., 2015 (doi: [10.1021/sb500356d](https://doi.org/10.1021/sb500356d)).

+### Polycistronic constructs

+Only polycistronic constructs are enabled at the moment.

 ### Predefined set of linkers

 By default, the set of linkers used is the one presented available in from the commercial plate from BioLegio.